This episode of MediaBrief.com’s very special podcast series,

 The Master’s Voice, features Akash Banerji, Head AVOD Business – VOOT, and one of the top professionals in the OTT space, with Pavan R Chawla

-LISTEN TO THE EPISODE:Akash Banerji, Head - AVOD Business at @justvoot in conversation with @PavanRChawla on @MediaBrief_ This is an insightful knowledge deep-dive about #videostreaming and the OTT space. @viacom18 @voot_kids @justvoot Click To Tweet
+Listen to it hereAkash Banerji, Head - AVOD Business at @justvoot in conversation with @PavanRChawla on @MediaBrief_ This is an insightful knowledge deep-dive about #videostreaming and the OTT space. @viacom18 @voot_kids @justvoot Click To Tweet

 Akash is a launch specialist and turnaround expert who launched VOOT in May 2016 as the premium digital video on demand platform clocking spectacular platform engagement numbers and driving high acquisition numbers.

 Prior to VOOT, Akash also led the impactful marketing launch of the Hotstar app, leading to the fastest adoption of a digital service anywhere in the world, and helping truly create the category of OTT for the mass viewers in India.
 Prior to that, Akash, also a very successful broadcast marketer, drove the impactful marketing of the launch of the new Star Sports network in November 2013.